United States v. Gaudin: Background and procedural history

 At trial, the United States District Court for the District of Montana instructed the jury to determine whether Gaudin's statements were false, but decided itself the issue of materiality, a requirement for conviction under §1001, ruling that materiality was not for the jury to consider.
 The jury convicted Gaudin.

-Gaudi appealed.
+Gaudin appealed.
 In 1993, the United States Court of Appeals for the Ninth Circuit reversed.
 On rehearing in 1994, the Court of Appeals held that taking the question of materiality from the jury violated the Fifth Amendment and Sixth Amendment of the U.S. Constitution.

 Opinion of the court

 In June 1995, Justice Scalia delivered the opinion of the Supreme Court and affirmed the judgment of the Court of Appeals.

 Relying on the Fifth and Sixth Amendments, the Court held that the Constitution provisions "require criminal convictions to rest upon a jury determination that the defendant is guilty of every element of the crime with which he is charged, beyond a reasonable doubt."
 The trial judge's refusal to allow the jury to determine the materiality of Gaudin's false statements infringed that right.

 Chief Justice Rehnquist, Justice O'Connor, and Justice Breyer concurred.